Malatestiana Library: History and influence

 The building and creation of the library was commissioned by the Lord of Cesena, Malatesta Novello.
 Construction was directed by Matteo Nuti from Fano (a pupil of Leon Battista Alberti) and lasted from 1447 to 1452.
 At Novello's direction, the books were owned by the commune of Cesena, not the monastery or the family.
 Because of this governing structure, the collection was not dispersed like many monastic libraries.

-In 2005 UNESCO included the Library in the Memory of the World Programme Register.
+In 2005 UNESCO included the library in the Memory of the World international register.

 Facility

 The Malatestiana Library is one of the very few libraries (another one is the Librije in Zutphen, Netherlands) in the world of the so-called humanistic-conventual type, which blends humanistic principles with architecture otherwise reserved for religious buildings, and has preserved its structure, fittings and codices since its opening more than 550 years ago.
 The main doorway was the work of sculptor Agostino di Duccio (1418–1481).
 The walnut door at the main entrance dates back to 1454 and was carved by the artist Cristoforo from San Giovanni in Persiceto.

 Inside, the library features geometric design, typical of the early Italian Renaissance style.
 The aula has the layout of a basilica (reflecting the importance of the library as a "temple of culture"), with three naves divided by ten rows of white columns made from local stone; there are eleven bays in each aisle, which are pole vaulted.
 The central nave is barrel vaulted and ends with a rose under which is the gravestone of Malatesta Novello.

 The fittings are composed of 58 desks, with coat of arms at the sides.
 The light comes in through the 44 Venetian style windows, which were purpose designed to provide ideal lighting for reading.